-Bethany from Math Geek Mama is here with our ABCs and 123s letter and math series today with a great active math game – puddle jumping!
+Bethany from Math Geek Mama is here with us today with a great active math game – puddle jumping!
 It’s good for all ages and especially for kids who love move around.

 Puddle Jump: A Get Up and Move Math Game